Balcony Slip & Fall Injuries Attorney in Indiana

 To establish a claim for “negligence” on the part of a landlord, business owner or apartment complex, you must show that the duty of “reasonable care” was breached (not met).
-This means the property owner must have actual or constructive knowledge (knew or should have known) of the presence of the hazardous condition of the balcony in order to be held liable.
-Schulz v.
-Kroger Co., 963 N.E.2d 1141, 1144 (Ind.
-Ct.
-App.
-2012).
+This means the property owner must have actual or constructive knowledge (knew or should have known) of the presence of the hazardous condition of the balcony to be held liable.

-At Shaw Law, we believe it is never “reasonable” for a landowner to do anything but the safest choice available – especially if that choice costs little or nothing in order to ensure the property is safe for everybody.
+At Shaw Law Offices, we believe it is never “reasonable” for a landowner to do anything but the safest choice available – especially if that choice costs little or nothing to ensure the property is safe for everybody.

 One way to hold a landlord responsible for a dangerous condition of the balcony is if the landlord should have discovered the condition based on a reasonable inspection schedule of the property.
 That is called “constructive knowledge” of the balcony problem.

 Another way is if you or another tenant informed them about the dangerous condition, and they took no action to fix it.
 That provides “notice” or actual knowledge to the landlord of the balcony problem.
 Yet, another way to hold a landlord responsible is if the landlord was aware of the dangerous condition and didn't put up an appropriate warning sign to advise you of the potential danger, prevent you or others from using the balcony or fix the balcony properly.

 Can I Recover if the Fall was From a Balcony on Property I Rented?

 It depends upon the idea of notice.
 “Notice” of the defect is important in cases where you are injured inside your own apartment.
 Keep track of all complaints made to a landlord and repairs made to your apartment or house.
 It might be important later if that item causes your injury.